oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd06/oc2ls-v1.0-wd06-0wip.md

 In addition to the targets, actuators, and other language elements defined in this specification, OpenC2 messages may contain data objects imported from other specifications and/or custom data objects defined by the implementers.
 The details are specified in a data profile which contains:

 1. a prefix indicating the origin of the imported data object is outside OpenC2:
-    1. `x_` (profile)
+    * `x_` (profile)
 2. a unique name for the specification being imported, e.g.:
-    2. For shortname `x_kmipv2.0` the full name would be `/docs.oasis-open.org/openc2/profiles/kmip-v2.0, `
+    * For shortname `x_kmipv2.0` the full name would be `/docs.oasis-open.org/openc2/profiles/kmip-v2.0, `
-    3. For shortname `x_sfslpf` the full name would be `/docs.sfractal.com/slpf/v1.1/x_slpf-profile-v1.1`
+    * For shortname `x_sfslpf` the full name would be `/docs.sfractal.com/slpf/v1.1/x_slpf-profile-v1.1`
 3. a namespace identifier (nsid) - a short reference, e.g., `kmipv2.0`, to the unique name of the specification
 4. a list of object identifiers imported from that specification, e.g., `Credential`
 5. a definition of each imported object, either referenced or contained in the profile
 6. conformance requirements for implementations supporting the profile

-The data profile itself can be the specification being imported, or the data profile can reference an existing specification.
-For example 2.a, the data profile created by the OpenC2 TC to represent KMIP could have a unique name of `/docs.oasis-open.org/openc2/profiles/kmip-v1.4`.
-The data profile would note that it is derived from the original specification `/docs.oasis-open.org/kmip/spec/v1.4/kmip-spec-v1.4`.
-For example 2.b, the profile itself could be defined in a manner directly compatible with OpenC2 and would not reference any other specification.
+The data profile itself can be the specification being imported or the data profile can reference an existing specification.
+In the example above, the data profile created by the OpenC2 TC to represent KMIP could have a unique name of `/docs.oasis-open.org/openc2/profiles/kmip-v2.0`.
+The data profile would note that it is derived from the original specification `/docs.oasis-open.org/kmip/spec/v2.0/kmip-spec-v2.0`.
+In the example for shortname `x_sfslpf`, the profile itself could be defined in a manner directly compatible with OpenC2 and would not reference any other specification.

 An imported object is identified by namespace identifier and object identifier.
 While the data profile may offer a suggested nsid, the containing schema defines the nsids that it uses to refer to objects imported from other specifications: